-About 52% of Indian companies have fallen they fell victim to a successful cyber attack in the last 12 months, according to a report by Sophos, a British IT security company.
+About 52% of Indian companies fell victim to a successful cyber attack in the last 12 months, according to a report by Sophos, a British IT security company.
 The Sophos survey sought responses from senior IT managers from across 900 companies in Australia, India, Japan, Malaysia, the Philippines, and Singapore

 The report says that migration to work from home owing to COVID-19 posed additional challenges to companies’ cybersecurity capabilities.
 But the pandemic also acted as a catalyst for upgrading cybersecurity capabilities for 69% of surveyed companies, as per the report titled The Future of Cybersecurity in Asia Pacific and Japan published by Sophos in collaboration with Tech Research Asia.